Scottish Citylink: History

-Scottish Citylink Coaches was formed in 1985 during the reorganisation of the Scottish Bus Group to co-ordinate and manage the long-distance express services operated by the other SBG subsidiaries, particularly the Western Scottish and Eastern Scottish services from Glasgow and Edinburgh to London and the south.
+Scottish Citylink was created in October 1983 as route branding to improve the public awareness of the for Scottish Bus Group's commuter coach network, and within a year, passengers numbers had risen by 30%.
+On 1 March 1985, as part of the reorganisation of the Scottish Bus Group, it become a stand alone company to co-ordinate and manage the long-distance express services operated by the other SBG subsidiaries, particularly the Western Scottish and Eastern Scottish services from Glasgow and Edinburgh to London and the south.

 By combining the SBG express network, Citylink became the largest operator of long-distance express services within Scotland, and from Scotland to England and Wales.
 With the main hubs in Glasgow and Edinburgh, many services to the Highlands and Islands were in some cases vital to rural areas as the only public transport link available.

 One vehicle was owned to satisfy licensing conditions, but this was operated as part of the Western Scottish fleet.
 Citylink itself did not operate any vehicles, but a uniform two-tone blue and yellow livery was introduced for coaches operating Citylink services, with the subsidiary's corporate fleetname displayed on the front and rear of the vehicle.
 Previously, only cross-border services had adopted some form of corporate look in the late 1970s, with vehicles wearing a simple but striking blue-and-white livery with bold Scottish fleetnames in the SBG corporate logo style.

 Subsidiary companies operated Citylink vehicles on express services originating from their operating area, and where long-distance services spanned one or two operating areas, the routes were shared between the companies.
 The level of involvement of the subsidiary firms in providing Citylink work varied with size and geography.
 Central Scottish, Strathtay Scottish, Kelvin Scottish and Clydeside Scottish were the smaller contributors as no major city or destination lay within their main operating regions.
-Indeed, Clydeside marketed its own express services within its area as Clydeside Quicksliver with its own distinct brand.
+Indeed, Clydeside marketed its own express services within its area as Clydeside Quicksilver with its own distinct brand.